CortexIntelligentAutomation/CTX-IMAP-Extensions/README.md

 The CTX-IMAP-Extensions module requires the following files:
 * [CTX-IMAP-Extensions.studiopkg](https://github.com/CortexIntelligentAutomation/CTX-IMAP-Extensions/releases/download/v1.0/CTX-IMAP-Extensions.studiopkg)

-### Other
-The CTX-IMAP-Extensions module has the following additional requirements which are explained in detail in the [Installation section](#Installation):

 ## Installation
 Details of the installation can be found in the [CTX-IMAP-Extensions Deployment Plan](https://github.com/CortexIntelligentAutomation/CTX-IMAP-Extensions/blob/master/CTX-IMAP-Extensions%20-%20Deployment%20Plan.pdf).
 ## How to use